cisco/mindmeld/source/userguide/nlp.rst

       'penalty': 'l1'
    }

-You can also provide a hyperparameter grid instead of exact values and let Workbench search for optimal settings.
+You can also provide a hyperparameter grid instead of exact values and let MindMeld search for optimal settings.
 This type of configuration must specify both the hyperparameter search grid and settings for the selection methodology, as shown below.

 .. code:: python